d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 which is an average of the losses computed on every single example in the dataset.
-In practice, this can be extremely slow: we must pass over the entire dataset before making a single update.
+In practice, this can be extremely slow: we must pass over the entire dataset before making a single update, even if the update steps might be very powerful :cite:`liu1989limited`.
+Even worse, if there is a lot of redundancy in the training data, the benefit of a full update is even lower.

+The other extreme is to consider only a single example at a time and to take update steps based on one observation at a time.
+The resulting algorithm, *Stochastic Gradient Descent* (SGD) can be an effective strategy \cite{bottou2010large}, even for large datasets.
+Unfortunately, SGD has a number of drawbacks, when implemented on modern CPUs or GPUs.

+xxx

 Thus, we will often settle for sampling a random minibatch of examples every time we need to compute the update, a variant called *minibatch stochastic gradient descent*.